Pages

 went surprisingly well including the loading of them into the camera still in

 complete black out.
-By doing this you dont not loose a frame to daylight which
+By doing this you don't not loose a frame to daylight which

-would suggest thriteen frames insead of tweleve.
+would suggest thirteen frames instead of twelve.

 check, black and white film check, topic season.